448v/JesusAI/README.md

 ### Tons of hidden and extra content too
 ### Created by @download_free_ram69 and @schneerocket

-Made using state of the art blockchain technology.
+Made using state of the art blockchain and Batch technology.
 Not affiliated with God, Jesus or The Bible in any way.

 All code contained within this project belongs to C0rp Industries.
 Please do not edit anything for your own project without permission!
+Contact us if you want to use the code.

 Original code by @download_free_ram69
-Beta branch maintained frequently by @schneerocket
+Alpha branch maintained frequently by @schneerocket